Councillors & committees

 - Standards - councillors' code of conduct.

 All meetings are usually held at the Council Offices, Oxted from 7.30pm.
 Copies of agendas are also available from the Council Offices or local libraries, or online agendas & minutes.
-(This link will open in a new window)

 Members of the public are welcome to attend committee and council meetings.
 They can also speak in support of or against planning applications, or submit questions and petitions to other council meetings.